Divyasricse/devops/docker.md

 <img width="704" height="410" alt="image" src="https://github.com/user-attachments/assets/3f90f92a-edc5-4312-8123-56b15932881c" />

 **5.what is docker**
-Docker is an open-source platform that uses containerization technology to package applications and their dependencies into a standardized, lightweight unit called a container or
+Docker is an open-source platform that helps us to build ,ship and run applications inside containers.uses containerization technology to package applications and their dependencies into a standardized, lightweight unit called a container or
 In simple words,  containerization is a concept or technology and Docker Implements Containerization
 ```